-Inside the queue maintenance function, in order to let agents stay in the queue, we will let each agent in waiting line temporally set the back position of agent in front as its current destination.
-For agent who is head of the waiting line, it will start count the internal checking time.
-Once the value of checking time is 0, agent finishes the security checking and continue moving forward to the next destination.
+Inside the queue maintenance function, in order to let agents stay in the queue, we will let each agent in the waiting line temporally set the back position of agent in front as its current destination.
+For eth agent who is at the head of the waiting line, it will start count the internal checking time.
+Once the value of checking time is 0,thi s agent finishes the security check and continues moving forward to the next destination.
 Since each agent’s value of time checking is different, we will see different agent take different time to finish security check.
-Then agent behind it will replace the head position and start its checking process.
+Then agents behind it will replace the head position and start its checking process.

-When agent finished check, its state will change isChecked.
+When an agent is finished checking, its state will change isChecked.
 For agents finished check, they are either walking to the next checking gate or their final destinations.
 For agents walking to the second checking gate, they will repeat the same process they do in the first checking gate.
 One difference is that the value of time agent needs to do the second checking process among each agent will be evener.
 Thus, we will see the time different agents spend in second line of gates are more consistent.